Lights Out

 Narrator: "Lights Out--- everybody..."

-Sfx: Clock chimes midnight, at each strike, the narrator speaks...
+(SFX: Clock chimes midnight, at each strike, the narrator speaks...)

 Narrator: "It...
 Is...
 Later...
 Than...
 You...
 Think!"

 Announcer: "Lights Out brings you stories of the supernatural and the supernormal, dramatizing the fantasies and the mysteries of the unknown.
-We tell you this frankly, so if you wish to avoid the excitement and tension of these imaginative plays, we urgely calmly, but sincerely, to turn off your radio... now."
+We tell you this frankly, so if you wish to avoid the excitement and tension of these imaginative plays, we urge you calmly, but sincerely, to turn off your radio... now."

 An Opening Narration:

 Arch Oboler: "Let's go back tonight to another time.
-The time of King George the third of England.
+The time of King George the Third of England.
 But our story tonight is not of monarchy.
 It's the story of an ordinary man by the name of Samuel Jones who had the extraordinary profession of ...
 State Executioner."

 Announcer: "Tonight's Lights Out presents another psychological drama.
 A play in which the principal part is taken, not by the character himself, but his thoughts.
 The voice you are about to hear is that of the thoughts of one Samuel Jones, the State Executioner for his majesty George The Third.
 He sits alone in a dismal room, and these... are his thoughts."